altai-ui/qui-max/README.md

 <p align="center" class="unchanged rich-diff-level-one">

-# Qui is Neumorphic design system for Web.
+# Qui is Neumorphic design system for Web

 Written on TypeScript with Composition API 🔥